Today – the intriguing psychology behind tidiness and cleanliness

 Dirty flats can become unhygienic places, especially if plates and food are left out for long periods of time with a chance of mould growing on them.
 In flats in this state, it is common for people to fall ill easily.
 It is therefore very important that, whatever level of clutter and relaxation is your personal default, you have a system in place for cleaning to ensure you maintain a basic level of hygiene.

-A good idea is to work out what the minimum you could safely do would be, and then aim to build a system where you clean twice as much as that.
+A good idea in line with the psychology behind tidiness is to work out what the minimum you could safely do would be, and then aim to build a system where you clean twice as much as that.
 While this may seem like overkill, you will likely still be looking at remarkably little work if it is to be done with focus.
 If you have a focused half-hour twice a week with a friend or with your favourite music, or with a treat afterwards to motivate you, it will not take very long, provided you do not give it time to stretch out.

 While having more cleaning than you think you need may sound excessive, it is good to have some give in the system for times when things get too busy or in case surprise health or personal issues knock you down for a few days unexpectedly.

 The intriguing psychology behind tidiness and cleanliness is a feature post you might also like my post on a speedy tidy up trick